 Update October 2023: a new WaterObjects API will be available soon, which has been improved to be substantially simpler for casual programmers to quickly develop custom tools.
 It provides an easily accessible initial range of functionality through the OpenFlows namespace, with an emphasis on being able to quickly open, modify, run and view the results for a hydraulic model.
 For early access to this including documentation in both .NET and Python (for BDN members), please contact Technical Support.

 To use Waterobjects.NET, you need:

 If you have the product already installed (SewerGEMS, WaterGEMS, etc) then you already have access to program with Waterobjects.NET.
 There is no separate installation file necessary.
-However, if you are a member of the Bentley Developer Network (BDN), then you can download the Software Development Kit (SDK) from our website, which is essential for learning how to program a WaterObjects.NET tool.
+However, if you are a member of the Bentley Developer Network (BDN), then you can download the Software Development Kit (SDK) from our Software Downloads site (contact Technical Support if you have BDN and the download is not available), which is essential for learning how to program a WaterObjects.NET tool.
 The Waterobjects.NET SDK includes Programming and Sample guide documents as well as several samples (mostly written in C#).
 This will help guide you through how to use Waterobjects, though in most cases a high level of programming experience will be necessary as a prerequisite.

 If you are unsure if you are a BDN member, contact your Bentley Account Manager or click the "contact" button here.

 Note also that even if your organization is a BDN member, your Administrator will need to ensure that any individual users that need to download the SDK have a “Bentley Developer Network - Download” role, AND a “Product Delivery – Download” role – the latter is required for the former, it is mentioned in the following article: Available Roles